LibraryCarpentry/lc-python-intro/episodes/01-getting-started.md

 - You can launch JupyterLab from the command line or from Anaconda Navigator.
 - You can use a JupyterLab notebook to edit and run Python.
-- Notebooks can include both code and markdown cells.
+- Notebooks can include both code and markdown (text) cells.

 ::::::::::::::::::::::::::::::::::::::::::::::::::